kLabUM/StormReactor/README.md

 If you want to contribute your water quality methods to *StormReactor*, please follow these steps:
 1. Raise an issue on the issue tracker at https://github.com/kLabUM/StormReactor/issues to describe the new method you are proposing to add.
 2. Follow the steps above in "Creating Your Own Water Quality Method" to build your new method.
 3. Create tests to confirm your new method works.
-Please follow the format for node and link tests here: https://github.com/kLabUM/StormReactor/tree/master/tests.
+Please follow the format for node and link tests as shown at https://github.com/kLabUM/StormReactor/tree/master/tests.
 4. Submit a pull request at https://github.com/kLabUM/StormReactor/pulls to merge your edits with the existing *StormReactor* code base.
-Note: There might be comments, suggestions, questions.
+Note: There might be comments, suggestions, and questions.
 We're all working together to produce cohesive and high-quality software.